phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 # Configuration

 ## User Files & Folders
+These files/folders are the default locations when running as a non-root Phoronix Test Suite user.
+When running as root, the paths may appear in standard system paths like */etc/phoronix-test-suite.xml* .

 **~/.phoronix-test-suite/user-config.xml**

 This is a per-user configuration file.
 Among the information stored here is the test options, locations for storing files, and batch mode options.
 This file is formatted in XML.
+When run as root, this path is */etc/phoronix-test-suite.xml* .

 **~/.phoronix-test-suite/graph-config.json**